SoloDB Documentation

 HasValuetrue if a reference exists (Id != 0)

-IsLoadedtrue if the entity was loaded by the query pipeline
+IsLoadedtrue if the entity was loaded by the query

 ValueThe loaded entity (throws InvalidOperationException if not loaded or empty)